Get Custom Training

 Example:

-“Incident vs. Information” presents quick snippets from real reports and asks whether they belong as an incident, a log note, or an FYI to the client.
-Immediate feedback rewrites one sentence so it’s neutral, timestamped, and useful in the morning briefing.
+Assessment exercises present short report snippets and ask participants to classify them as an incident, a log note, or an informational message for the client.
+Feedback immediately rewrites each sentence to be neutral, timestamped, and useful for the morning briefing.

 Personalized Learning Paths